ermarinz/pNumAPI/README.md

 A Node.js / Express implementation of Google's libphonenumber

 ## Introduction
+Thank you for finding our project!

+This is a web service that runs locally on your machine.
+It will find potential phone numbers given a variety of different input, validate them using [google-libphonenumber](https://github.com/ruimarinho/google-libphonenumber), and respond with a consistantly formatted JSON list of phone numbers.

+Please enjoy use of this software.
+We hope you may be interested in contributing to bug fixes and enhancements.

 This software was written and tested using [Node.js](https://nodejs.org/en/) v8.4.0 and Node Package Manager (npm) v5.3.0.

-If you do not have Node.js or npm installed, aquire a copy using the link above.
+If you do not have Node.js or npm installed, [aquire a copy](https://nodejs.org/en/) prior to further installation.

 ## Installation
 1. Clone this repository